 Waking up from a hangover can have you feeling like you are in a fog.
-Coffee can come to the rescue, as the caffeine it contains can help reduce your headache, as well as shake the lethargy accompanying your hangover.
+Coffee can come to the rescue, as the caffeine it contains can help fight your headache, as well as shake the lethargy accompanying your hangover.
 Illy Classico coffee is a mild blend of beans that balances its taste with notes of caramel.
 But keep in mind that you don’t want to go too crazy with the coffee.
-Even though caffeine is a stimulant, which helps you shake the headache, it is also a diuretic, which can upset your stomach and dehydrate you if you drink too much.
-So best to stick to one cup.
+Even though caffeine is a stimulant, which helps you bounce back, it is also a diuretic, which can make your hangover even worse.

 According to drinking lore, pickle juice has long been touted as one of the best hangover cures in the world.
 It is a bit off the beaten path, but can pickle juice really help relieve your hangover?
-There’s no such thing as a perfect hangover cure, but if you can stomach it, pickle juice can help to rehydrate you with its electrolytes and potassium.
-Of course, pickle juice doesn’t taste awesome to everyone, and waking up with an upset stomach, it may the last thing that you want to drink, but if you happen to like pickle juice, then it’s a solid option for a morning pick-me-up.
+Of course, pickle juice doesn’t taste awesome to everyone, and after waking up with an upset stomach, it may the last thing that you want to drink, but if you happen to like pickle juice, then it’s a solid option for a morning pick-me-up.

 Sparkling Botanicals Dandelion Ginger by Rishi

-Ginger is well known for being able to settle stomach upsets.
-And if your hangover is making your gut churn Sparkling Botanicals Dandelion Ginger, can help to settle it.
-This sparkling beverage has zero sugar and its ingredients include ginger, lemon, rosemary and tangerine.
+Ginger is well known for being able to settle upset stomachs, and this sparkling water is packed full of ginger and other botanicals.
+This sparkling beverage has zero sugar and its other ingredients include lemon, rosemary and tangerine.

-Coconut water can be a lifesaver, and many hungover millennials swear by its healing, hangover-curing properties.
+Coconut water can be a lifesaver when you’re feeling dehydrated, and many hungover millennials swear by its healing, hangover-curing properties.
 And they may be on to something.
 What sets coconut water apart from other hydration methods?
 Potassium.
 Potassium is an electrolyte that can help with muscle cramping and weakness while rehydrating your body.
-Coconut has a unique flavor, and some coconut water has little pieces of the pulp floating around in it, which can turn some people off.
-If you enjoy the taste and don’t mind some floaties in your water, coconut water can be a godsend.
+Coconut has a unique flavor, and some coconut water has little pieces of pulp floating around in it, which can turn some people off.
+If you enjoy the taste and don’t mind some floaties in your water, coconut water can be a godsend the morning after.

 This extreme hangover cure has been touted by social media celebrities and influencers.
 Companies are popping up in big cities like Los Angeles, Las Vegas and New York City to cater to a young, hungover customer base.
 These companies will deliver and hook you up to an IV bag that contains whatever cocktail of rehabilitating ingredients you need to get back on your feet.
 Generally, the fluids are a saline solution that provides specific nutrients straight to your bloodstream where they can be quickly and efficiently absorbed.
-This is said to rehydrate the body and stimulate your digestive and metabolic systems to begin processing out the alcohol and give you more energy.
 These bags cost a pretty penny though.